Mai0313/Mentor/docs/Oscillator/Oscillator_parsed.md

 ```
 The image is a logo for Texas Instruments, a well-known technology company.
 The logo consists of several elements:

-1. **Icon**: On the left side, there is a red graphic that combines the letters "t" and "i" in a stylized manner.
-The letters are integrated into the shape of the state of Texas, which is also in red.
+1. **Icon**: On the left side, there is a red icon that combines the letters "t" and "i" in a stylized manner.
+The "t" is positioned above the "i," and both letters are integrated into the shape of the state of Texas, which is also red.

-2. **Text**: To the right of the icon, the words "Texas Instruments" are written in a bold, black font.
-"Texas" is positioned above "Instruments," and both words are aligned to the left.
+2. **Text**: To the right of the icon, the words "TEXAS INSTRUMENTS" are written in black, uppercase letters.
+The font is bold and clear, making the company name easily readable.

-3. **Website**: Below the company name, the website URL "www.ti.com" is displayed in a smaller, black font.
+3. **Website**: Below the company name, the website URL "www.ti.com" is written in black, lowercase letters.
+The font is smaller than the company name but still clear and legible.

-The overall design is clean and professional, with a clear emphasis on the company's name and its association with the state of Texas.
+The overall design is clean and professional, effectively representing the brand identity of Texas Instruments.
 ```

 2. When the output is high, the upper trip point is set at two-thirds of the supply to bring the output back low.